gestaacinc/sql_connection/sql_join.md

 ## 3. Three-Table JOIN (Slide 10)

 Connects Customers, Orders, and Products to show **WHO** bought **WHAT** for **HOW MUCH**.

+**Business Scenario:** Finance needs a detailed transaction log showing exactly which customer purchased which product to audit the total revenue per transaction.

 ```sql
 SELECT